-This year April 30 falls on a Saturday and therefore, CRA will consider your return filed on time if they will receive it on or before May 2, 2022, or if it is postmarked on or before May 2, 2022, in case you mail your return to the CRA.
+This year April 30 falls on a Saturday.
+Therefore, the CRA will consider your return filed on time if they will receive it on or before May 2, 2022.
+You can also postmark your return on or before May 2, 2022, in case you mail your return to the CRA.

 Despite tax-filing dates, if you have a balance owing to CRA your payment is due on April 30 (May 2, 2022 – this year) including for self-employed individuals.